gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-glossary.rst

 .. glossary::

    Core Hex Motor
       The Core Hex Motor, sold by REV, is different from the standard :term:`RS-555 series motors <RS-550 Series Motor>` that are generally used by FTC\ |reg| teams.
 It features a 90 degree orientation and does not contain an output shaft.
 Thus, teams will have to cut 5 mm hex shaft to length as needed.
-The Core Hex motor has a slow gear ratio (72:1), and is not as powerful as the RS-555 series motor.
+The Core Hex motor has a slow gear ratio (72:1), and is much less powerful than the RS-555 series motors.

       .. warning:: We advise teams to go against the Basic Bot Guide provided by *FIRST*\ |reg|, as Core Hex Motors should NOT be used to power drivetrains.